ApoorvaHegde21/AQI_Prediction/README.md

 </p>

 The folder consists of two analysis files - one using a pre trained model and the other built from scratch.

+**Resource Analysis**
+- The factors that majorly decide the resources needed for the entire process are - size of the data and the complexity of the prcoess.
+- The process implemented in this project faces a bottleneck situation when it calculates the AQI for each data entry.
+As the size of the data grows the complexity of this stage over rules the overall complexity.
+This could lead to bringing in more computing resources in addition to the general computing resources.
+- On the other hand, there is an ambigious upper bound for the size of the data.
+Since the data collected is of daily basis, even a considerable larger duration as that of a decade, results in only 3650 entries.
+This size of data is easily manageable using General Computing Resources such as Intel x86 or x64.
+Therefore, the implemented data pipeline process works efficiently on a CPU without the need for bringing in a GPU.